ag533/ag533/README.md

 - 👀 I’m interested in learning new stack and happy to help on interesting projects
 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on Java, Python, JS, React, Typescript, NodeJS, HTML and CSS
-- 📫 How to reach me - message me on instagram - @rightnow_shek or leave a mail at abhishekgahlawatoo7@gmail.com
+- 📫 How to reach me - instagram @rightnow_shek or abhishekgahlawatoo7@gmail.com

 <!---
 ag533/ag533 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.